Madoshakalaka/pipenv-setup/README.md

     23 packages moved from Pipfile.lock to setup.py
     Please edit the required fields in the generated file
     ```
+> Note: by default $ pipenv-setup syncs lockfile instead of pipfile
 ### Checks Only
 run `$ pipenv-setup check`
 - checks four items